Schlegen/CES-explorer/README.md

 ```

 We first propose some plots of the function with intercative sliders.
-In a second part, we designed and solved a optimal control problem consisting in maximization a CES under a constraint on total investments.
+In a second part, we design and solve an optimal control problem consisting in maximizing a CES under a constraint on total investments.

 ```math
 \begin{align}